 - Virtual machine name: Provide a name for your virtual machine.

-- Region: This the location where you are going to create all the resources related to the virtual machine.
+- Region: This is where you will create all the resources related to the virtual machine.

 - Image: Choose the Windows Server 2019 Datacenter.
-You can change it based on your business need.
+You can adjust it according to your business needs.

-- Size: The size you want to assign based on your requirement.
-I have chosen Standard D2s v3 as per my business requirement.
+- Size: The size you want to assign based on your requirements.
+I have chosen Standard D2s v3 in accordance with my business requirements.

-In the Administrator account section, Choose a Username, Password that you will use to login to the VM once created.
+In the Administrator account section, choose a Username and password that you will use to log in to the VM once created.

-In the next screen (Disks), you can add the disk architecture that you want.
+You can add your desired disk architecture in the next screen (Disks).
 I kept the default option as it is.
-You can change it based on your business need.
-Click on Next: Networking button.
+You can adjust it according to your business needs.
+Click on the Next: Networking button.

-Now you can fill the below details in the Networking screen.
+Now you can fill in the details below in the Networking screen.

-- Virtual Network: Choose a virtual network or else you can create a new one by clicking the “Create New” link.
+- Virtual Network: Choose a virtual network or create a new one by clicking the “Create New” link.

 - Subnet: You can keep the default option as it is.